Last Updated: June 5, 2026

 2. Then, select your project calendar in Project Information and when the project will start.
 Make sure the selections in Options match your project calendar settings.

-Figure 4.26 Example of scheduling from a finish date.
+Figure 4.28 Example of scheduling from a finish date.

-When Finished with this Exercise
+When Finished with Exercise 4.4

-The Schedule.mpp file should have the same start and finish date in the figure above.
 Your Master Project should have the base calendars created, a scheduled start date, and a project calendar selected.

-In this crucial exercise, you'll make the definitive choices that will shape the Scheduling Engine of your Master Project.
+In this crucial exercise, you'll make the definitive choices that will shape the Calculation Engine of your Master Project.
 This is a significant step, as these selections are central to how your project's timeline and tasks will be orchestrated and managed.

 All Base Calendars Created